1910598john/reservation_system/README.md

 # Hotel Front-Desk Reservation System

 This is a hotel front-desk reservation system, this helps the hotel's staff on the reception to \
-manage guests stay, information, payment, etc.
+manage guests data or information, i.e. contact details, payment made, etc.

 #### Six main functions:
 - Book